 export = system setting to

-local.meta isn't necessary when you're sharing event types from the Search app, because it exports all of its events globally by default.
+local.meta isn't necessary when you share event types from the Search app, because it exports all of its events globally by default.

 What objects does this apply to?

 The knowledge objects discussed here are limited to those that are subject to access control.
-These objects are also known as app-level objects and can be viewed by selecting Apps > Manage Apps from the User menu bar.
+These objects are also known as app-level objects and users can view them by selecting Apps > Manage Apps from the Splunk bar.
 This page is available to all users to manage any objects they have created and shared.
 These objects include:

 - Saved searches and Reports